mcdermottLab/auditory_attention/README.md

 # Auditory Attention

-The repository for Ian Griffith, R. Preston Hess, and Josh H. McDermott, _Optimized feature gains explain and predict successes and failures of human selective listening_.
+This repository is for Ian Griffith, R. Preston Hess, and Josh H. McDermott, _Optimized feature gains explain and predict successes and failures of human selective listening_.

- Contained is a trained attention model, the processed human participant and model simulation datasets, demo stimuli, notebooks, and evaluation scripts needed to the figures and statistical tests in the manuscript.
+ It contains a trained attention model; processed human-participant and model-simulation datasets; demo stimuli; notebooks; and evaluation scripts needed to generate the figures and statistical tests in the manuscript.
 The sections below describe the layout, dependencies, and common workflows.

 ## Data directories
-To use the repository, first download the model checkpoint, participant data, model simulation results, and demo stimuli from our [OSF project cite](https://doi.org/10.17605/OSF.IO/WJZVU) as zip archives corresponding to `attn_cue_models`, `data`, and `demo_stimuli`.
+To use the repository, first download the model checkpoint, participant data, model simulation results, and demo stimuli from our [OSF project site](https://doi.org/10.17605/OSF.IO/WJZVU) as zip archives corresponding to `attn_cue_models`, `data`, and `demo_stimuli`.

 - `attn_cue_models.zip` holds a checkpoint for our best model (e.g., `word_task_v10_main_feature_gain_config`).
 - `demo_stimuli.zip` provides the example `.wav` files used in the quick-start code below (male/female cues, targets, and mixtures).